 We use only the most advanced, proven technology for a thorough diagnostic workup we call the Brinton Vision Ocular Analysis (BVOA), which includes seven of the most modern diagnostic instruments found anywhere in the world.
 This is much different than the quick screening exam you may find at a big box LASIK center in St. Louis.

-We block out 90 minutes of medical technician time for each BVOA, including one-on-one time with your surgeon, Dr. Brinton, to discuss your diagnostics and options.
+We block out 90 minutes of medical technician time for each BVOA, including one-on-one time with Dr. Brinton or Dr. Poore, to discuss your diagnostics and options.

 In its early “dry” stages, macular degeneration can be mild and not bothersome.
 In its advanced “wet” stages it can be devastating and can even lead to blindness.
 We recommend contacting a retina specialist in your community if you are seeking treatment for macular degeneration.